-Investors, as a result of the stock market’s nature, need to react to information at a moment’s notice.
-These decisions are influenced by data received about investments, such as earnings announcements.
+Because of the stock market's nature, investors need to react to information at a moment’s notice.
+Their decisions are influenced by data received about investments, such as earnings announcements.
 Investors often cling to precious pieces of news, pouring over reports hoping to find answers to their many questions.

 But in an economic environment where information can be disseminated in an instant, how much is too much?
 Does the frequency and quantity of statistics sent out to investors affect their decision making process?

 That’s exactly what researchers Zhi Da